JakariaMods/SE2VR/README.md

 **3.** Why is the frame rate low?

-The implementation of VR used results in half of the frames being allocated to the left eye, and the other half to the right.
-This effectively halves the framerate.
+The implementation of VR is limited to 60fps.

 # Settings/Options